melissed99/snake-game/README.md

 TO DO:
 - SONIC MODE DOES NOT WORK (DOESNT REDRAW APPLE AFTER EATING?!)
+  - WAIT IT WORKS BUT ONLY AFTER RESETING/PLAYING SECOND GAME DOES THE DOT GLITCH THING
 - add display border!!!
 - implement deque for snake movement
 - clean code / delete extra code, change variable names to make more sense